tomrndom/osf-website/src/pages/about/board/index.md

       Research Center, China Mobile Research Institute, China Mobile Research Institute
     description: >-
-      <p class="is-6">JunWei Liu serves as Director Of OpenStack Foundation in
+      <p class="is-6">JunWei Liu serves as Director Of Open Infrastructure Foundation in
       2017.
 He works at China Mobile for  eight years and he is the vice General Manager of Cloud Product Deparment,China Mobile SuZhou R&amp;D Center.
       Over the last 8+ years,he has worked on developing and building China